prakharmrsl/easypcceo.github.io/pages/crypto-mining/litecoin-hardware.md

 For miners, Litecoin's different mining algorithm also plays a big part.
 Litecoin uses scrypt, whereas Bitcoin uses the SHA-256 algorithm.

-Script relies heavily on lots of high-speed Ram, and is often referred to as the 'memory hard problem'.
+Scrypt relies heavily on lots of high-speed Ram, and is often referred to as the 'memory hard problem'.

 ## Should you Mine Litecoin?